anthiras/dataeng-capstone/README.md

 **Elevation statistics**

-Delays and number of total flights are obtained from the flight data.
-This will be grouped by the destination airport elevation level from the airport data, and average statistics will be calculated.
-The elevation in feet is grouped into thousands (0-999 feet, 1000-1999, 2000-2999 feet etc.).
+To produce elevation statistics, the elevation level in feet from the aiports data can be used.
+However, aggregating per individual foot is not very useful, so in the data model, a grouping of elevation levels will be needed.

+For this reason the data model should include a computed elevation level, and I will use groups of 1000 feet (0-999 feet, 1000-1999, 2000-2999 feet etc.).
+The remaining columns should contain statistics aggregated over these groups, i.e. total flights and average delays within each elevation group:

 | Column                  | Type   | Description                                                                             |
 | ----------------------- | ------ | --------------------------------------------------------------------------------------- |